Search Nurture’s Blueprint For Remote Success

 Lock down, quarantine, and social distancing have changed the way business is done.
 Many companies have, at least temporarily, gone to working remotely.
 This is a big change in the way business is done.
-Luckily for us at Search Nurture, we were already a fully remote company, so it didn’t alter our operations or change our day to day when it comes to work.
+Luckily for us at Search Nurture, we were already a fully remote company.
+The Lockdown didn’t alter our operations or change our day to day when it comes to work.
+But we wanted to put together this remote work guide to share some of our keys to success.

-Search Nurture is a fully remote company – we don’t have an office, and as such this guide is directed to our current situation where nobody has an office.
+Search Nurture is a fully remote company – we don’t have an office.
+As such this guide is directed to our current situation where nobody has an office.
 We’re grateful for being remote ready at this time and want to share some of the methods we use to maintain culture and productivity in a separated world.
-There are some other factors to take into consideration when you move to fully remote like making people feel included but, we won’t address that here.
+There are some other factors to take into consideration when you move to fully remote work.
+These include making people feel included and connected, but we won’t address that here.

 Nothing too crazy here but we use: